 Meteor Science Principal Investigator Tomoko Arai of the Chiba Institute of Technology in Japan explained, “Our observations focus on annual meteor showers, such as Geminids and Perseids, because their meteoroids originated from known comets or asteroids, so-called meteor showers’ parent bodies.”

 “The spectral information will tell us the chemical makeup of meteoroids and of their parent bodies.
 This can help us understand their origin and evolution.”
+Web content on the mission is being kept online as historical record.

 Video Credit: NASA Science News